Mc-Zen/zero/src/accessibility.typ

       return masculine(singular)
     }

-    // More, all of which are so far feminine if unit in ("au", str(sym.degree) + "C", str(sym.prime), str(sym.prime.double)) {
+    // More, all of which are so far feminine, apart from the C-noun if unit in ("au", str(sym.degree) + "C", str(sym.prime), str(sym.prime.double)) {
       return singular
         .split(" ")